TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Page/Index.rst

         :name: page-includeJSFooter
         :type: :ref:`data-type-resource`

-        Add JavaScript files to footer (after files set in :ref:`includeJSFooterlibs <setup-page-includejsfooterlibs-array>`)
+        Add JavaScript files to footer (after files set in :confval:`includeJSFooterlibs <page-includeJSFooterlibs>`)

-        Same as :ref:`includeJS <setup-page-includejs-array>` above, except that this block gets included at the bottom of the page (just before the closing :html:`</body>` tag).
+        Same as :confval:`includeJS <page-includeJS>` above, except that this block gets included at the bottom of the page (just before the closing :html:`</body>` tag).